michealpettitt/ITPR6.590_TestPlan/TestPlan.md

 * prevent future defects
 * All expected results match the actual results.

 ## Test Items
+   Test iteams should executs as to the Software Requierment Specificatiuons for
+   the application Crazy Treasure Maze.

 ## Features to be tested
-    The folllowing features are to be tested with unit testing.
+    The following features are to be tested with unit testing.

 |<b>ID</b>|<b>Features Description</b>|<b>Priority</b>|
 |---------|---------------------------|---------------|